Michelangelo and Leonardo da Vinci are considered two of the greatest artists ever lived. They both lived in Florence, Italy, during the same time.

 The Battle Of Anghiari By Leonardo da Vinci

 The Battle of Anghiari is considered by many to be “The Lost Leonardo.”
-The only thing we have left of this painting is Leonardo’s sketches to plan the mural.
+Leonardo’s sketches to plan the mural are the only thing left of this painting.

 The central theme of the painting would have depicted four men riding horses while raging war and engaging in a fierce battle.
 In true Leonardo fashion, these studies give vivid details of what he planned to paint.

-The Battle of Anghiari is called “The Lost Leonardo,” There was also some controversy if Leonardo painted the painting, but it was later painted over.
-Many believe that Leonardo’s painting was painted over when Giorgio Vasari painted the murals on the walls.
+The Battle of Anghiari is called “The Lost Leonardo,” There was also some controversy if Leonardo painting the painting, but it was later painted over.
+Many believe that Leonardo’s portrait was painted over when Giorgio Vasari painted the murals on the walls.

-Perhaps this is why in his 1569 book on the Renaissance that Giorgio Vasari wrote this about Leonardo da Vinci:
+Perhaps this is why in his 1569 book on the Renaissance, Giorgio Vasari wrote this about Leonardo da Vinci:

 As we can see from this write-up, Giorgio Vasari felt Leonardo was a marvelous artist.
-Still, during his lifetime, he seems to have the reputation of not finishing some of the art or commission he was given.
+Still, he seems to have a reputation for not finishing some of the art or commission he was given during his lifetime.
 Leonardo was known to be a notoriously slow and methodical painter.

 We do not know why Leonardo did not finish the mural of The Battle of Anghiari.
 From the recent scans of the walls, he never painted the mural but only did the preliminary sketches.